-Use these seven identification guides to learn more about different types of local biodiversity like wildflowers, trees, dragonflies, damselflies, birds, reptiles, amphibians, and aquatic invertebrates.
+Use these seven identification guides to learn more about different types of local biodiversity like wildflowers, trees, birds, dragonflies, damselflies, reptiles, and aquatic invertebrates.
 Each type of guide shows photos and information about each species like their size, where they live (their habitat), and what sounds they make.
-See how many you can find and identify around the Tay!
+See how many you can find and identify around Junction Creek!